 Roots: Shallow, fibrous roots.

 Similar species: Bell’s honeysuckle (Lonicera x bella; invasive), Morrow’s honeysuckle (L. morrowii; invasive) and Tatarian honeysuckle (L. tatarica; invasive) are all very similar and equally invasive to Amur honeysuckle.
 Leaves on these Eurasian bush honeysuckles are more oblong, slightly hairy, and have a dull end.
-Flowers range from white-pink in color and also form in the leaf axils.
+Flowers range from white-pink and also form in the leaf axils.
 Native bush honeysuckles (Diervilla lonicera) are smaller, have elongated fruit capsules, groups of 3-7 yellow flowers that turn reddish, and the stem has a solid pith.
-Fly-honeysuckles; native (Lonicera canadensis) also have red berries, but a solid stem pith, and white flowers that occur at the end of the branch (terminal) and hang down.
+Fly-honeysuckles; native (Lonicera canadensis) also has red berries, but a solid stem pith, and white flowers that occur at the end of the branch (terminal) and hang down.
 Other native honeysuckles are woody vines that have connate (joined) terminal leaves below a cluster of flowers.

-Mechanical: Hand pull or dig out seedlings or small plants; remove the entire root system.
+Mechanical: Hand-pull or dig out seedlings or small plants; remove the entire root system.
 It is important to follow up for several years.